augudyne/JupyterNotebookForML/README.md

 You can also press TAB for method suggestions or SHIFT+TAB for quick docs

+## When I run the first cell with all the import statement, I get a lot of error messages

+Apparently numpy likes to whine, but it's a benign warning that is safely ignored

 ## How do I add additional libraries?

 `docker exec jupyter-notebook /bin/bash -c "pip install library"`

 # Reference for Docker

-Documenting docker commands for other first timers
+Self-documenting docker commands for other first timers

 ## `docker build . -t jupyter`